cadumas01/sports-bet/README.md

 ## About
-Messing around with web scraping in golang
+Messing around with web scraping in golang with spots betting books

+Starting with github.com/gocolly/colly